 Tools to use

 Use a wet saw that accommodates the size and thickness of your petrified wood log.
-You can also use motorized saws or large-scale rock cutters fitted with diamond blade saws.
+You can also use motorized or large-scale rock cutters with diamond blade saws.
 Position your wet saw to accommodate the heavy load of petrified wood.

 Selecting the right piece of wood

 The value of petrified wood has several factors, including size and natural beauty.
 Familiarize yourself with these factors before you get one to ensure you choose a valuable piece for beautiful projects.

 Consider size before you select a piece of wood.
 The size determines the price of petrified wood.
 Small pieces of petrified wood are popular and have been mass-produced and polished without expertise.
 In contrast, large specimens are rarer and more valuable.